-St Emillion's Parochial Church Council (PCC) has the responsibility of cooperating with the incumbent, the Reverend Samuel Weller, in promoting in the ecclesiastical parish, the whole mission of the Church, pastoral, evangelistic, social and ecumenical.
-The PCC is also specifically responsible for the maintenance of the Church Centre complex of St Emillion's, The Green, Barchester.
+2016 Report and Accounts for the Parochial Church Council of St Ledger's Church, Ambridge in the ecclesiastical parish, the whole mission of the church, pastoral, evangelistic, social and ecumenical.
+The PCC is also specifically responsible for the maintenance of the Church Centre complex of St Ledger's, The Green, Ambridge.